Flood and drought exposure ‘ramping up for world’s most populated cities’

 Professor Katerina Michaelides, lead scientist from University of Bristol, said: “The findings from our study illustrate just how differently and dramatically climate change is expressing around the globe – there is no one-size-fits-all.

-“A deeper understanding of localized climate hazards can support more intelligent and bespoke planning in major cities.”
+“A deeper understanding of localised climate hazards can support more intelligent and bespoke planning in major cities.”

 Professor Michael Singer, lead scientist from Cardiff University, added: “One interesting outcome of this study is how many of the climate hazard trends appear to spread over broad regions, suggesting that there may be significant adaptation challenges to new hazard regimes, but also regional opportunities for collaboration between nations to become more resilient to climate change in urban centres.”